St Mary's Island Youth Club

 July: 12th and 19th

-At the meeting on Friday 1st February the Youth Club will be trailing a new arrangement with the Tuck Shop.
+At the meeting on Friday 1st February 2019 the Youth Club will be trialing a new arrangement with the Tuck Shop.
 When members visit the Tuck Shop they will be able to purchase vouchers up to a maximum of £2.00 the amount that is recommended in the Club’s ‘Joining Letter’.
 The vouchers will enable members to purchase as much or as little on the might to a maximum of £2.00 and any vouchers that are not spent an be taken home and used again the next time they visit the Youth Club.
 The club will not be keeping a record of what is carried over so it is up to members to manage their expenditure from visit to visit.
 It would be helpful if members could take along the correct money for both registration (£2) and the Tuck Shop Vouchers (£2).
 Note: There is no obligation for members to purchase any vouchers if they do not wish to.
 This is a trial so tweaks may be necessary.

 The Youth Club is also doing its bit to improve the health of its members; to cut down the sugar intake of members the Club will be offering ‘sugar free’ drinks from now on.